 WHY THE HECK NOT?

 Sidd earned his ratings locally and joined the Dragonfly family in December of 2016.
-Also a full time college student pursuing an engineering degree, Sidd can be found at Dragonfly Aviation on Friday, Saturday, and Sunday.
+Also a full time college student pursuing an engineering degree, Sidd can be found at Dragonfly Aviation several days a week.
 He is often our "Instructor on Duty" on those days so drop by and say hi!
 He'll be glad to answer any and all questions you might have about pursuing your Private license and further ratings.

 The DA20-C1 aircraft is a single-engine, two seat, tricycle gear, low-wing monoplane.
 It has a cantilever wing and a “T-tail.”
 Fiber-reinforced plastic-composite makes the aircraft structure, which gives a very strong but light structure.